How To Invest Like Jesse Livermore: 20th-Century Stock Trader

 The Role of Market Sentiment

-2. Crowd Psychology
+2. The Mechanics of Crowd Psychology

 Tools of Speculation: Short Selling and Margin Trading